pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 4. Navigate to **`QDDSSRCD`** and open the display file `FRS001DF`.
 In the editor, Click on **Preview All** on the first line of code.
 It renders the green-screen layout visually — notice the classic 5250 style.

 ### 1.2.
-Generate an Architecture Explanation with Bob
+Generate an Architecture overview with Bob

 1. Click the **Open Bob** icon in the top right Activity Bar to open the chat panel.
 2. If not already in **IBM i Developer** mode, switch to it using the mode selector at the top of the chat.
 3. Click the **`+` (Scope) button** and select **(QSYS) Library List** as the context scope.
 This gives Bob visibility into the full application structure.
 Again, make sure that `FLGHT4nn` is in the library list.
 Bob will first search in this list before searching in all QSYS.
-4. Type the following prompt after replacing the nn with your library number:
+4. ⚠️ Type the following prompt after replacing the nn with your library number:

-   > *"Generate a comprehensive architecture overview of the FLIGHT4nn application in QSYS in Markdown format.
-Include a high-level description, the main program flows, key programs and their roles, a Mermaid architecture diagram, and a summary of the database tables used."*
+   > *Generate a comprehensive architecture overview of the **FLIGHT4nn** application in QSYS in Markdown format.
+Include a high-level description, the main program flows, key programs and their roles, a Mermaid architecture diagram, and a summary of the database tables used.*

 5. Bob will analyze the programs, source members, and database files and return a structured Markdown document.
 Review the output — notice how it identifies the menu-driven architecture, the core transaction programs, and the underlying database schema.
-6. Copy the output to a new file `FLIGHT4nn-Architecture.md` in your workspace for reference.

-### 1c — Generate an Entity Relationship Diagram (Database Mode)
+### 1.3.
+Generate an Entity Relationship Diagram (Database Mode)

 1. In the Bob chat panel, switch to **IBM i Database** mode using the mode selector.
 2. Type the following slash command so that `/erd` is highlighted in the Bob chat: